isomerpages/ogp-kathleen/pages/Test 6.md

 <header>
 	<h2>Best Practices</h2>

-You are accountable as an importer or declaring agent for the import of goods.
-You are encouraged to observe the following Dos and Don’ts to improve your compliance with regulatory requirements.
+<p>You are accountable as an importer or declaring agent for the import of goods.
+You are encouraged to observe the following Dos and Don’ts to improve your compliance with regulatory requirements.</p>

 <ul class="jekyllcodex_accordion">
 	<li>